Kids & Teens Jiujitsu

 specially designed for rising stars to learn skills, techniques and resilience on the road to becoming bully proof

-A solid foundation at this stage with skills, strength, coordination and understanding of movement concepts will set the kids up for success in our Jnr Samurai program should they wish to progress to our core BJJ program in future.
+A solid foundation at this stage with skills, strength, coordination and understanding of movement concepts will set the kids up for success in our Kids & Teens Jiujitsu Program should they wish to continue in their martial arts journey.

 We believe that self-control, de-escalating high pressure situations whether it be at school, in the playground or even at home is the answer.
 Not to punch or kick the other person when a situation turns to a threat but to use appropriate skills to control the threat.

 There are four pillars set after character values that we want to emphasise in our students.
 These characters are Discipline, Respect, Attendance and Listening.